 In addition to high blood sugar, atrial fibrillation is a significant risk factor for stroke.
 A heart arrhythmia or irregular heartbeat can elevate your risk of heart disease and abnormal clotting.
 Vessels can become occluded, and is extremely dangerous.
 An assessment at an official stroke clinic is required for the effective management, and reduction of future strokes.

 It is known that high blood pressure is a precursor to health complications such as stroke, pulmonary embolism, and peripheral vascular disease.
 High blood pressure, otherwise known as hypertension, is a chronic medical condition and determinant that doctors use to evaluate the vascular health of a patient.
 Specifically, high blood pressure refers to elevated blood pressure in the arteries.
+For individuals who suffer from high blood pressure, medication may be required to bring high blood pressure under control.
+If you have high blood pressure, and are already at risk for DVT, it is vital that you consult an official thrombosis clinic for effective treatment and management.

 Smoking is considered the most preventable risk factors for premature death worldwide.
 Consequently, quitting smoking is a proactive lifestyle choice that can lower high blood pressure and the risk of deep vein thrombosis, as it interferes with circulation and increases the tendency of blood to clot.
 In addition to quitting smoking, exercise and healthy diet are the recommended preventative measures for high blood pressure.